AlexRogalskiy/vetrix.js/README.md

 # Vetrix.js

-> Converts a vector into an array
+> Converts a vector into a matrix

 ## Install